ELEC ENG 7033 - Principles of RF Engineering

 Learning & Teaching Activities

 Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
 Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
-Practicals are used to provide hands-on experience for students to reinforce the theoretical concepts encountered in lectures.
+Practicals are used to provide hands-on experience for students to reinforce the theoretical concepts encountered in lectures and to appreciate the significance of these concepts.
 Continuous assessment activities provide the formative assessment opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 Activity Contact hours Workload hours Lecture 22 lectures 22 66 Tutorials 4 tutorials 4 20 Practicals RF Measurements and Systems 10 20 Tests 2 tests 2 10 Exam 1 paper 2 40 TOTALS 40 156